-Two decorated army veterans and Buffalo Soldiers cofounded what is today the 9th & 10th (Horse) Cavalry Association on July 28, 1966.
-This national organization was formed in the historic 18th and Vine Jazz District in Kansas City.
-Today, after 52 years, it is the oldest such chapter in the nation and is headed by its second President, John Bruce, a veteran and a recipient of the Bronze Star for Valor.
-Bruce is joined by two other presenters, one a veteran and great-grandson of an original Buffalo Soldier and one the daughter of the cofounder of the national organization.
+Two decorated Army veterans and Buffalo Soldiers co-founded what is today the 9th & 10th (Horse) Cavalry Association on July 28, 1966.
+This national organization was formed in the Historic 18th and Vine Jazz District in Kansas City, Missouri.
+Today, after 50+ years, it is the oldest such chapter in the nation.
+The Alexander/Madison Chapter of KC Buffalo Soldiers is headed by its second president, certified oral storyteller John "JR" Bruce, a veteran and a recipient of the Bronze Star for Valor.
+Bruce is joined by two other presenters: George Pettigrew, great-grandson of original Buffalo Soldier Isaac Johnson who enlisted May 6, 1867 at Jefferson Barracks, Missouri; and Donna Madison, daughter of co-founder James Madison, and a certified oral storyteller who portrays Cathy Williams, the only woman to serve with the Buffalo Soldiers.

 Buffalo Soldiers: From Slave to Soldier